naddanki-23/HospitalStayDurationAnalysis/README.md

 #### Our Dummy Model
 <img src="images/dummy.png" width="300"/>

-The dummy regressor, which predicts the mean LOS (~6.5 days), provides a weak baseline.
-While it achieves moderate MAE due to the dataset’s skew toward short stays, it completely fails on extreme LOS cases.
-As expected, the R² is near zero, confirming that it does not capture any meaningful variance.
-This baseline highlights the importance of incorporating clinical and demographic features to achieve predictive power beyond naïve averages.
+The dummy regressor, which always predicts the mean LOS (~6.5 days), still provides the weakest baseline.
+It achieves a moderate MAE due to the dataset’s skew toward short stays but completely fails on extreme cases.
+As expected, the R² remains near zero, confirming that it does not capture any meaningful variance.
+This baseline underscores the need for incorporating meaningful clinical and demographic features.

 ### Run 2: Baseline model(Linear Regression)
 <img src="images/linearmodel.png" width="300"/>

-- The average error is nearly 5–7 days, which is large relative to the typical hospital stay (2–7 days for most patients).
+- The average error is reduced to about 4–5 days, which, while better than the raw baseline, is still large compared to the typical hospital stay (2–7 days).
-- An R² of 0.02 indicates that the model explains only ~2% of the variation in length of stay — barely better than the dummy baseline.
+- The R² improves slightly but remains low, showing that the model explains only a limited portion of the variation in LOS.
-- This weak performance reflects the fact that LOS is highly skewed and influenced by non-linear, complex interactions (e.g., trauma admissions, hospice transfers, extreme illness severity) that a simple linear model cannot capture.
+- This performance reflects the fact that, even after log transformation, LOS is driven by non-linear and interaction effects (e.g., trauma admissions, hospice transfers, and extreme illness severity) that a simple linear model cannot fully capture.

 ### Top Features Based on Linear Model
 <img src="images/linear_coef.png" width="750"/>

-- The most striking result is that trauma admissions have by far the strongest positive impact, suggesting that patients admitted due to trauma are predicted to remain hospitalized much longer.
-In contrast, elective, emergency, and newborn admissions carry large negative coefficients, showing shorter expected stays relative to the baseline admission type.
-- Patient disposition also emerges as important: being discharged to hospice significantly increases predicted LOS, while leaving against medical advice or “another type not listed” reduces it.
-Illness severity plays a meaningful role as well, with extreme severity extending LOS and minor severity shortening it.
-- Overall, the graph highlights that admission type, discharge disposition, and severity of illness are the dominant clinical and administrative drivers of hospital stay length in this dataset.
+The graph confirms that admission type, patient disposition, and severity level are the dominant drivers of LOS, aligning with clinical intuition.
+Trauma patients, extreme severity cases, and hospice transfers require extended hospital resources, while elective or newborn admissions are associated with shorter, planned stays.
+This demonstrates that the models are identifying meaningful and clinically interpretable patterns rather than noise.

 ## Next Steps & Recommendations
-After evaluating the baseline dummy and linear regression models, the results show limited predictive power (R² ≈ 0.02, RMSE ≈ 7 days).
+After evaluating the baseline dummy and linear regression models, the results show limited predictive power.
 To improve performance, the next phase will explore non-linear and ensemble models that can capture more complex patterns in the data:

 Tree-Based Models
 - Decision Tree Regressor: Simple, interpretable, can reveal threshold rules (e.g., trauma admissions → long LOS).